 You’ve crunched the numbers, given it a lot of thought and maybe even lost some sleep over it—you’re officially in the market for a house.
 Congratulations!
-Whether you’ve decided your renting days are over, it’s time to upgrade to support your growing family or downsize for retirement, house-hunting is exciting.
-Unfortunately it can also be stressful—especially if you happen to be a buyer in a seller’s market.
+Whether you’ve decided your renting days are over, it’s time to upgrade to support your growing family or downsize for retirement, house-hunting can be exciting.
+Unfortunately it may also be stressful—especially if you happen to be a buyer in a seller’s market.

-When the inventory of houses for sale is low, those who are selling have the upper hand.
-With available homes in short supply, sellers can demand more from prospective buyers and can be much pickier when it comes to reviewing and accepting offers.
+When the inventory of houses for sale is low, those who are selling tend to have the upper hand.
+With available homes in short supply, sellers may demand more from prospective buyers and can be much pickier when it comes to reviewing and accepting offers.

 So what can you, the buyer, do to guarantee that you land that dream home?
 Well, nothing—there are no guarantees.
 But here are five tips to consider that may help stack the cards in your favor.

 One way for you to show sellers that you are a serious buyer is to get prequalified with a lender.
-Some real estate agents won’t even begin showing their clients houses until they are pre-qualified.
-Pre-qualification essentially provides you with an estimate of how much home you can afford, based on an informal assessment of your income, assets, and expenses.
+Some real estate agents won’t even begin showing their clients houses until they are prequalified.
+Prequalification essentially provides you with an estimate of how much home you could afford, based on an informal assessment of your income, assets, and expenses.

 Beyond being honest, you need to be realistic with yourself.
 Your lender will issue a prequalification based on a snapshot of your financial situation.
 However, you need to consider factors that your lender may be blind to.
-For instance, are you willing to be ‘house poor,’ or is dining out and traveling regularly important to you?
+For instance, are you willing to be ‘house poor,’ or is having extra money to dine out and travel regularly important to you?
 Be sure to consider the lifestyle you desire and the associated recreational expenses that may affect your monthly mortgage budget.

 2. Determine what your deal-breakers and deal-makers are